 The songs are heavily influenced by Laura Marling, Laura Veirs, and low-fi indie recordings like Mount Eerie.
 I think the songs ended up sounding like watery, blue music, which is my favorite kind of music.
 The guitar, the pedal steel, and the layered vocals make the songs ebb and flow in ways that are ethereal and nostalgic.
 I’m very influenced by old folk music but also by the unconventional song structures of Joanna Newsom and Joni Mitchell.
 I love a song that moves in surprising ways.

 What’s your song creation process like?

 I will usually find chord progressions that I love and write stream of consciousness until I have a melody or lyric that sounds interesting to me.
 Then I will try and write the rest of the song.
 Sometimes I will sit and focus on a memory or emotion that’s especially poignant for me, and then I will write the song out of that moment.
 I don’t know if I have a rhyme or reason for knowing when a song is done.
 I usually just can sense when it is done.
 My favorite songs I have written I wrote very quickly over the course of a half-hour.

 Tell me about the upcoming tour!

-I am so excited for this tour!
+I am so excited about this tour!
 It’s our first time touring out west and I’m excited to play in every city.
-I’m very excited for L.A. because I have so many friends living there.
-I’m also very excited for the Lost Church in San Francisco with Kelly McFarling.
+I’m very excited about L.A. because I have so many friends living there.
+I’m also very excited about the Lost Church in San Francisco with Kelly McFarling.
 She’s a musician I’ve loved for a long time.
-On this tour we are playing with a lot of bands that I’ve admired and loved for a while, so that feels special.
+On this tour, we are playing with a lot of bands that I’ve admired and loved for a while, so that feels special.